Frequently Asked QuestionsQ. What is an HCP?

-A. Mitigation options will be finalized as the BRCP is developed over the next 1.5 years; to view the draft mitigation fee structure, see Chapter 8 under BRCP Documents.
+A. Mitigation options will be finalized as the BRCP is developed.
 Through the economic analysis, a mitigation structure will be finalized that takes into account the amount of land needed to create preserves and the costs associated with managing those preserves in perpetuity.

 Q. How long will the BRCP take to prepare?

-A. The goal is to have the BRCP approved and permitted in late 2013/early 2014
+A. The goal is to have the BRCP approved and permitted in early 2016

 Q. What is the Plan Area for the BRCP?